kpmeen/clammyscan/README.md

 }
 ```

 # Building and Testing

 Currently the tests depend on the precense of a clamd instance running on a host called "clamserver" on port 3310.
-This is a bit...inconvenient.
-The artifacts can be tested using a local clamd or, as is done here, with a vagrant box running clamd.
+This is a bit...inconvenient...and will be addressed at some point.
+A good option for running the tests is to have a vagrant box with clamd running on it (with hostname = "clamserver").